djgorra/wow-app/README.md

 [Click here for the React Native application.](https://github.com/djgorra/reactwowapp)

-The Ruby on Rails server acts as a backend and allows admins to browser teams and characters.
+The Ruby on Rails server acts as a backend and allows admins to browse teams and characters.

 ## Authors